minerupset/minerupset.github.io/blog-folder/docs/2021/Git-Intro.md

 git pull origin main

 # Merges your two branches so main is up to date locally
+#TODO Confirm that this is correct
 git checkout branch_name
 git merge main
 ```

 ## Closing Topics

+There are more references you'll want to have, specifically about what to do when something goes wrong (need to undo commits, merge with a teammate's code, etc.) but this should be enough to get you started on a solo project

 [^1]: This <a href="https://docs.gitlab.com/ee/gitlab-basics/start-using-git.html" target="_blank">tutorial here</a> from GitLab is a great introductory one to using `git` on the command line, and also references <a href='https://about.gitlab.com/images/press/git-cheat-sheet.pdf' target='_blank'>this great cheat sheet</a>.